demassimo/rust-control-panel/docs/team-auth-oauth.md

 2. If the backend is running behind a proxy that rewrites scheme or host headers, set:
    - `STEAM_OPENID_RETURN_URL` to the exact callback URL.
    - `STEAM_OPENID_REALM` to the public origin you expect Steam to trust.【F:backend/src/index.js†L151-L156】【F:backend/src/index.js†L5294-L5304】
-3. Optionally store a Steam Web API key under **Discord → Main Bot settings** so the panel can enrich player profiles with playtime and ban data without relying on a global `STEAM_API_KEY`.【F:frontend/templates/discord.html†L49-L74】【F:backend/src/index.js†L3066-L3093】
-4. Restart the backend so the new values take effect when you change the environment.
+3. Restart the backend so the new values take effect.

 When a player chooses the Steam option the backend issues an OpenID request, validates the signed response with Steam, and extracts the 64-bit SteamID from `openid.claimed_id`.
 Any mismatch or verification failure is surfaced back to `/request.html` via `steam_error` codes.
 If you see `steam_unreachable` errors, verify outbound HTTPS requests to `steamcommunity.com` are allowed from your host.【F:backend/src/index.js†L6400-L6524】